 Alan Mulally helped steer Ford through the chaos of the U.S. financial crisis.
 The story of this colossal turnaround is on the bestseller’s list under the title American Icon: Alan Mulally and the Fight to Save Ford Motor Company by Bryce G. Hoffman.

-When he got to Ford, Mulally did a reality check on where the carmaker was at the time, which is one of the core principals of his philosophy.
+When he got to Ford, Mulally did a reality check on where the carmaker was at the time, which is one of the core principles of his philosophy.
 He believes leaders first have to deal with the way it is, not the way they wish it could be.
 Second, you have to stake out a vision about where you’re going.

 Mulally told the story of Henry Ford’s original vision, which was to be the most high-quality, efficient, affordable, and smart American automaker.
 Mulally and his leadership team recommitted to that vision.
 He sold the Jaguar and Land Rover brands in 2008, Volvo two years later, and through those same years, shed Ford’s ownership stake in Mazda to focus on the core Ford and Lincoln brands.